Sampling Theorem and Discrete Fourier Transform on the Hyperboloid: Sampling Theorem and DFT on

-{\rem It is interesting to note that eq. (\ref{reconstruccionover}) can be interpreted as a Lagrange-type interpolation formula, where the role of Lagrange polynomials are played by the functions $L_k(z)=\Xi_k(z)$, satisfying the ``orthogonality relations" $\Xi_k(z_l)=P_{lk}$, where the operator $P=\ct \ct_l^+$ is an orthogonal projector onto a $M$-dimensional subspace of $\mathbb{C}^N$, the range of $\ct$.
-In the case of critical sampling, $N=M+1$, the usual result $\Xi_k(z_l)=\delta_{lk}$ is recovered, but for the strict oversampling case, $N>M+1$, a projector is obtained to account for the fact that an arbitrary set of overcomplete data $\Psi(z_k),\,k=0,\ldots,N-1$, can be incompatible with $|\psi\rangle\in {\cal H}_s^M$. }
+{\rem It is interesting to note that eq. (\ref{reconstruccionover}) can be interpreted as a sinc-type reconstruction formula, where the role of the sinc function is played by the function $\Xi_k(z)$, satisfying the ``orthogonality relations" $\Xi_k(z_l)=P_{lk}$, where the operator $P=\ct \ct_l^+$ is an orthogonal projector onto a $M$-dimensional subspace of $\mathbb{C}^N$, the range of $\ct$.
+In the case of critical sampling, $N=M+1$, the result $\Xi_k(z_l)=\delta_{lk}$ is recovered (corresponding to an interpolation formula), but for the strict oversampling case, $N>M+1$, a projector is obtained to account for the fact that an arbitrary set of overcomplete data $\Psi_k,\,k=0,\ldots,N-1$, can be incompatible with $|\psi\rangle\in {\cal H}_s^M$. $\square$}

 A reconstruction in terms of the Fourier coefficients can be directly obtained by means of the (left) pseudoinverse of the frame operator $\ct$: